hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v6.md

     * Start/End of code blocks: `"Start of code block ZZZ, purpose: XYZ..."`, `"End of code block block ZZZ."`.
     * TRY/CATCH blocks: `"Start of WWW TRY"`, `"Caught WWW CATCH: {ex}"`, `"End of WWW TRY"`.
     * Variable changes: `"Function X: Variable Y changed from A to B"`.
+  * Visual Studio’s Output window can be used during debug runs to see Debug.WriteLine output.

 * **Naming Consistency**:
    * For constants use ALL_CAPS (UPPERCASE with words separated by `_`)